Eligibility & Selection

 Social Enterprise Track

-Operated by Eagle Ventures
+Operated by Eagle Freedom Fund II

 No open-source requirements • No IP restrictions